nc543/life/linux/bash/bash.md

        history list.

        The shell allows control over which commands are saved on  the  history list.
-The HISTCONTROL and HISTIGNORE variables may be set to cause the shell to save only a subset of the commands entered.
+The HISTCONTROL and HISTIGNORE 變數 may be set to cause the shell to save only a subset of the commands entered.
 The cmdhist shell option,  if enabled, causes the shell to attempt to save each line of a multi-line command in the same history entry, adding  semicolons  where